-The country is integrated to a global financial market where real bonds denominated in the foreign good and yielding a fixed return r are traded.
+The country is integrated into a global financial market where real bonds denominated in the foreign good and yielding a fixed return r are traded.
 The foreign currency price of the foreign good is exogenous and denoted by P_t^ .
-The home currency price of the bonds, thus, is given by $E_t P_t^$, where E_t is the nominal exchange rate.
-The exchange rate is defined as the price of foreign currency in terms of home currency, so that an increase in the exchange rate means a depreciation of the home currency.
+The nominal exchange rate E_t is defined as the price of foreign currency in terms of home currency so that an increase in the exchange rate means a depreciation of the home currency.